Xiangyu-Hu/SPHinXsys/README.md

         Set ONLY_3D to 1 if the 2D libraries and test cases are not needed.
 Note that Boost is still needed if this variable is set to 0
         Do not modify the other variables

-3. If you are building oneTBB, make sure to run the SPHinXsys/oneTBB_edit/oneTBB_edit.py to copy two the files next to it into the oneTBB folder, or copy them manually
+3. If you are building oneTBB, make sure to run the SPHinXsys/oneTBB_edit/oneTBB_edit.py to copy the files next to it into the oneTBB folder, or copy them manually

-4. Now build the SPHinXsys project as described in the previous section
+4. Build the SPHinXsys project as described in the previous section

 ### Install on Windows Visual Studio